Ukraine tops NATO summit agenda along with defense plans, Sweden's membership and Belarus fears

-VILNIUS, Lithuania — (AP) — Russia's war in Ukraine will top the agenda when U.S. President Joe Biden and his NATO counterparts hold a summit in the Lithuanian capital Vilnius over two days starting on Tuesday.
+VILNIUS, Lithuania — (AP) — Russia's war in Ukraine will top the agenda when U.S. President Joe Biden and his NATO counterparts hold a summit in Lithuania's capital over two days starting Tuesday.

-The emphasis is on ensuring that Ukraine has support as long as the conflict continues, how to bring the country even closer to NATO without actually joining, and security guarantees Kyiv might need to ensure that Russia doesn't invade again after the war is over.
+They are expected to focus on ensuring that Ukraine has support as long as the conflict continues, how to bring the country even closer to NATO without actually joining, and security guarantees Kyiv might need to ensure that Russia doesn't invade again after the war ends.

-The leaders are set to endorse new defense plans should Russian President Vladimir Putin try to broaden Moscow's war beyond Ukraine and westward into allied territory.
-They will also weigh defense spending, and how to boost their budgets as aid to Ukraine eats into their military coffers.
+The leaders meeting in Vilnius are set to endorse new defense plans in case Russian President Vladimir Putin tries to broaden Moscow's war beyond Ukraine and westward into allied territory.
+They also weigh defense spending, and how to boost their budgets as aid to Ukraine eats into national military coffers.

-Sweden's accession is up for discussion too, as Turkey delays the Scandinavian country's entry into the world's biggest security organization.
+Sweden's accession to the 31-nation alliance is up for discussion, too, as Turkey delays the Scandinavian country's entry into the world's biggest security organization.

-NATO hopes that Lithuania’s big neighbor, and Russia’s main backer, Belarus will play no surprise role.

 The biggest item on NATO’s agenda is what to do about Ukraine.
 U.S. President George W. Bush led the charge in 2008, promising that Ukraine would become a member one day.